-1. YOUR INDUSTRIAL DESIGN - A MOST VALUABLE ASSET An industrial design is the outward appearance of a product or part of it, resulting from the lines, contours, colours, shape, texture, materials and/or its ornamentation.
-An industrial design may consist of three-dimensional features, such as the shape of an article, or two-dimensional features, such as patterns, lines or colour.
+1. YOUR INDUSTRIAL DESIGN - A MOST VALUABLE ASSET

+An industrial design is the outward appearance of a product or part of it, resulting from the lines, contours, colours, shape, texture, materials and/or its ornamentation.
+An industrial design may consist of three-dimensional features, such as the shape of an article, or two-dimensional features, such as patterns, lines or color.
 Through industrial design innovation you can differentiate your products from those of your competitors and make them more attractive for consumers.

 1.1.
-DESIGN STRATEGIES AND BUSINESS SUCCESS All types of companies, from SMEs to huge multinationals, pay increasing attention to industrial design in the context of product development and marketing strategies.
+DESIGN STRATEGIES AND BUSINESS SUCCESS

+All types of companies, from SMEs to huge multinationals, pay increasing attention to industrial design in the context of product development and marketing strategies.
 Industrial designs create emotional connections with consumers and add value to your products.
 They help you gain a distinctive presence in the market, build your own brand and attract and retain loyal customers.
 Design strategies are at the core of sustained market competitiveness and business success.

 1.2.
 DESIGN CREATION, MANAGEMENT AND COMMERCIALISATION

 Design creation relies on the work of innovative designers working individually or within a company.
 A successful design strategy implies not only promoting design creation but also industrial design protection.
 Legally protected industrial designs confer on their owner the exclusive right to prevent third parties from using them in the market.

-IP VIET NAM To obtain legal protection of your designs in Viet Nam, you can register your industrial designs at the Intellectual Property Office of Viet Nam (IPVN), Ministry of Science and Technology.
-The registration of your industrial design in Viet Nam has a duration of five years, renewable for additional periods of five years up to a maximum of 15 years.
-Your industrial design registered by IPVN can be enforced against infringers and counterfeiters in Viet Nam.
+To obtain legal protection of your designs in Cambodia, you can register your industrial designs at the Department of Industrial Property (DIP), General Department of Industry (GDI), Ministry of Industry, Science, Technology and Innovation.
+The registration of your industrial design in Cambodia has a duration of five years, renewable for additional periods of five years up to a maximum of 15 years.
+Your industrial design registered by DIP can be enforced against infringers and counterfeiters in Cambodia.
 The assignment and licensing of your design rights may play a significant role in brand commercialisation through partnership, merger and franchising initiatives.

 1.3.
-PROTECTING YOUR DESIGN IN EXPORT MARKETS Protecting your industrial designs outside of Viet Nam implies acquiring industrial design rights in each of the export markets where you wish to commercialise your products.
+PROTECTING YOUR DESIGN IN EXPORT MARKETS

+Protecting your industrial designs outside of Cambodia implies acquiring industrial design rights in each of the export markets where you wish to commercialise your products.
 Industrial design rights are territorial in nature and are only valid within the territory of a country (national design) or a group of countries having established a regional design protection system (e.g. the European Union).
 In principle, to acquire design rights you need to file separate design applications at the industrial property (IP) offices of the countries where you wish to have your designs protected.
 Once you get your rights in those countries you will need to follow separate procedures at those same offices to manage your rights (renew, license, or assign them).
-However, having a connection with Viet Nam (nationality, domicile, habitual residence or establishment), you are entitled to take advantage of an alternative, more attractive, cost-effective and user-friendly route to acquire and manage your design rights in many countries by making use of the Hague System for the international registration of industrial designs, which Viet Nam joined in December 2019.
+However, having a connection with Cambodia (nationality, domicile, habitual residence or establishment), you are entitled to take advantage of an alternative, more attractive, cost-effective and user-friendly route to acquire and manage your design rights in many countries by making use of the Hague System for the international registration of industrial designs, which Cambodia joined in February 2017.